Best UK driving test centre near me

 Why combine all three signals

-The cheapest path to a test pass is usually the centre that balances three trade-offs: a high pass rate (you'll actually pass), a short wait (you'll get there soon), and a reasonable distance (you'll get there at all).
+The cheapest path to a test pass is usually the centre that balances three trade-offs: a high pass rate (a structurally easier centre), a short wait (you'll get there soon), and a reasonable distance (you'll get there at all).
 Optimising for any one in isolation leads to obvious bad choices, high pass rate but 30-week wait, short wait but 35% pass rate, etc. The composite score surfaces the centres where all three line up.